buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/wallet.md

 import { HeadStarterConnectWallet } from '@site/src/components/ConnectWallet';

 ## [HIP-338](https://hips.hedera.com/hip/hip-338) compliant
-We might be the first library to support Hedera's standardized wallet proposal and we're damn proud of it.
+We might be the first non-official library to support Hedera's standardized wallet proposal and we're damn proud of it.

 Want to give it a spin?
 Make sure you have [HashPack installed](https://www.hashpack.app/) and then connect to the docs page by clicking
 <BrowserOnly fallback={<p>Wallet Button</p>}>{() => <HeadStarterConnectWallet /> }</BrowserOnly>